-The diary is rapidly and at times carelessly written, but maintains the contrast between Kurrent-script for the main text and a more readable “Latin” cursive for various forms of empasis, such as headings, Latin terms, and both personal and place names.
-This mimics the distinction between blackletter and antiqua in print and is common in handwriting in this period; I maintain the contrast by using roman and italics as is conventional.
+The diary – or perhaps rather interrogation protocol – is rapidly and at times carelessly written, but maintains the contrast between Kurrent-script for the main text and a more readable Roman cursive for various forms of empasis, such as headings, Latin terms, and both personal and place names.
+This mimics the distinction between blackletter and antiqua in print and is common in handwriting in this period; I maintain the contrast by using roman and italics as is conventional, ignoring sporadical instances of cursive e in words otherwise in Kurrent-script.
 Neither script has any instance of a contrast between v and w, but in what may amount to a hypercorrection, I transcribe the ambiguous double-bottomed Kurrent-letter as w and the unambiguous single-bottomed letter in the cursive as v.

 In the Kurrent-script, several letterforms are quite hard to tell apart.
 The presence of the letters i and u in a word can be told by respectively a single dot and a curl above the line; of which the latter can have almost any shape except for a dot or a horizontal stroke.
 However, these features can be located anywhere over the word in which the letter is found, and in words with curls, dots are often omitted.
 The letters y and ø are properly written with two dots above, but in the latter these are often joined into a short curl or stroke.

-The nasal stroke is in this excerpt only used for doubling an n or an m, or to signify a final m following an o; but when alone, an o with a horizontal stroke above does not signify the preposition “om” as one would expect, but instead the adverb expressing negation, which is spelled “icke” (not) when not abbreviated this way.
-Other abbreviations used are h–d ligatures for “hand” (he) and its inflectional forms, a p with a curled descender for “paa” (on), and a hooked d indicating word-final -den.
+The nasal stroke is used for doubling an n or an m, or to signify a final m following an o.
+However, o with a nasal stroke as a single word does not, as this would suggest, represent the preposition “om” (about).
+Instead, it is the conventional abbreviation for Latin non (not), used for its sense rather than as a loan word, just like the ampersand in English today means “and” and not Latin et.
+I therefore expand this to “icke”, which is how the word is spelled when not abbreviated this way.
+Other abbreviations used are hd ligatures for “hand” (he), a p with a looped descender for “paa” (on), and a hooked d indicating word-final -den.